UNStats/design-system/README.md

 On every push to `master` the `release` GitHub action creates a pull request with all files changed by `yarn changeset version`.
 This pull request is automatically updated on every push to master.
-Whenever you are ready to publish to NPM, merge the pull request and run `yarn run release` manually on the merged commit.
+Whenever you are ready to publish to NPM, merge the pull request.
+This will trigger releasing all changed packages to NPM.